Scenario triggers

 Setting a delay

-For each trigger, you have the option to set a delay.
+For some triggers, you have the option to set a delay.
 This allows the application to launch before executing the scenario or to execute the scenario before shutting down the application.

 Disabling availability monitoring alerts